Equality and diversity procedure

 How can I promote equality and diversity?

-Sometimes you may need to treat people differently to give them equal access to opportunities.
+Sometimes you may need to treat people differently by considering what they need as an individual so they can have the same opportunities as others.
 This is known as ‘equity’ and is a way of achieving equality.
-The image on the left shows equality and the image on the right shows equity.
+The image below demonstrates the difference between equality (on the left) and equity (on the right).

 - Being flexible about arrival and leaving times for young and adult carers.